 A buyer-ready document that lets them see the same business you see.

 Nick McLean is the Managing Partner at Four Pillars Investors, a private equity firm that acquires and operates businesses in the lower middle market ($5M–$150M in revenue).
-He has been on the buy-side of 40+ deals — 10 completed acquisitions.
+He has evaluated thousands of deals and closed 10 acquisitions.

 You don't know what "good" looks like until you've seen it from the buy-side.
 Nick has.